 Automatic Overdrive and Active Braking

 Fundamental to effective haptic feedback, the driver chip will handle all the electrical techniques we have discussed that increase haptic performance.
-Overdrive starts the actuator quicker, and similarly active braking is useful, particularly with LRAs to improve the typical stop time.
+Overdrive starts the actuator quicker, and similarly, active braking is useful, particularly with LRAs to improve the typical stop time.

 Automatic Resonance Detection

 This is probably the most useful feature of the driver when using LRAs.
-As we mentioned before LRAs have resonant frequency, which the frequency of the AC input signal must match - even a few Hertz off can dramatically reduce performance due to their high Q factor.
+As we mentioned before LRAs have a resonant frequency, which the frequency of the AC input signal must match - even a few Hertz off can dramatically reduce performance due to their high Q factor.

 Thankfully chips with automatic resonance detection are able to detect the resonant frequency of the LRA and adjust the signal, ensuring optimal performance throughout the product’s life.
-This is especially advantageous as many of these influencing factors are out of designer’s control.
+This is especially advantageous as many of these influencing factors are out of a designer’s control.